lclevy/canon_cr3/readme.md

 Requested samples (via lclevy at free dot fr + dropbox or similar, please):

-- pictures in raw and black&white, as CRX codec handles 1 plane/8bits data
+- craw and HEIF for R6

-- raw, c-raw or heif pictures from 1DX Mark III
+- craw and HEIF for R5